 Current modules: CS2090 Software Lifecycle and Design CS4680 Professional Skills in Computing

 Previously taught modules: CS1140 Introduction to Artificial Intelligence CS3410 Interaction Design CS2190 Software Lifecycle CS4650 Interaction Design

 CS4600 Diploma Project

-My main research area is evolutionary computation and more specifically genetic programming, their application to engineering, design and medical problems.
+My main research area is evolutionary computation and more specifically genetic programming, their application to engineering, design and health domain.
+Within engineering, most recently I have been working on logistics (ADVANCE) and traffic data modelling and prediction (EXCELL).
 I am also interested in creative design by computers and in particular evolutionary art.